 Being 17 years old, learning to drive and choosing your first car is a dream for some people.
 But for some, a car just won’t cut it, and the liberating feeling of riding a motorbike is what they dream of.
 However, the journey to getting a motorcycle licence is a little different to getting a driver’s licence.
 We’ve broken it down and put together all the information you need to know.

 Before being able to learn to drive a motorbike there are certain steps a rider will need to take;

 - Getting a provisional licence and for those who already have a full car licence you can skip this step (you don’t need two).

-- And the last step before learning is to pass a Compulsory Basic Training (CBT).
+- You will need to pass a Compulsory Basic Training (CBT).

 There are different levels of the motorcycle test;